How to keep yard safe for wildlife

 Wild animals don’t make good pets, they don’t like being pets, and in most states, it’s illegal.

-Screen chimneys, vents and hidey-holes
+Screen chimneys, vents, and hidey-holes

 Install chimney caps and vents to bar occupancy in fireplaces and attics by squirrels, birds, bats and raccoons.
 If you believe a critter is living under a shed or other outbuilding, just leave it be.
 Except for skunks, what does it matter?
 If the lodger is nocturnal, it’ll stay tucked in, snoozing during the day, or if it’s inclined to come out, it won’t while you’re in the yard.
+Never seal a hole without first making sure it’s empty.

 Dealing with pests

 Pest problems usually can be controlled.
-But if a critter becomes a pest and nothing you do solves the problem, call in a licensed wildlife rehabilitator, a wildlife sanctuary or an experienced animal trapper who will humanely catch the animal and release it elsewhere.
-Call animal control only as a last resort — in most areas, it’s a death sentence, as they’re required to euthanize the animals they catch.
+But if a critter becomes a pest and nothing you do solves the problem, call in a licensed wildlife rehabilitator, a wildlife sanctuary, or an experienced animal trapper who will humanely catch the animal and release it elsewhere.
+Call animal control only as a last resort—in most areas, it’s a death sentence, as they’re required to euthanize the animals they catch.
 How to humanely remove wildlife from people spaces

 Teach children to respect animals